General rules and downloadable guide

 Not all fonts look good in all sizes and not all letters look good in all font styles.
 For example, the script letter “S” in some fonts is hard to read as a monogram, but looks fine when used as a name.

-What size is the item you will monogram on where you want it to be placed
+5. What size is the item you will monogram on and where you want it to be placed

-This is very important to consider, so we have a whole section on that and even reference guide you can download at the end of this article.
+These are all very important to consider, so we have a whole section on that and even a reference guide you can download at the end of this article.